Bernard P. Healy

 Biography

-Attorney Healy graduated from Suffolk Law School cum laude.
-Attorney Healy worked in jewelry factories and as an iron worker while attending college and Law school.
-After working as a partner for a large insurance defense firm, he turned to solo practice protecting your rights.
+I worked in jewelry factories and as an iron worker while attending college and law school,.
+I graduated cum laude from Suffolk Law School.
+Initially, I was a partner at a large insurance defense firm, but later I decided to start my own practice focused on protecting your rights.

-Attorney Healy makes his clients his first priority.
-You will always meet directly with him, not with a paralegal or a less experienced attorney.
-He will walk you step by step through all of your legal options, and gladly answer any questions that you have about your case.
-Attorney Healy will tell you how the Law works for you.
-“I want you as a client for life.”
+I prioritize my clients above all else.
+When you come to me, you will always meet directly with me, not with a paralegal or a less experienced attorney.
+I will guide you step by step through all your legal options and will gladly answer any questions you have about your case.
+I will explain how the law works in your favor.
+"I want you as a client for life."

 Practice Areas